yiisoft/yii2/framework/UPGRADE.md

 * `yii\filters\AccessControl` now can be used without `user` component.
   In this case `yii\filters\AccessControl::denyAccess()` throws `yii\web\ForbiddenHttpException` and using `AccessRule` matching a role throws `yii\base\InvalidConfigException`.

+* Inputmask package name was changed from `jquery.inputmask` to `inputmask`.
+If you've configured path to assets manually, please adjust it.

 Upgrade from Yii 2.0.10
 -----------------------